 About Dalit Freedom Network Canada

 We are a group of Canadians joining hands with an international network of people who care about India’s majority low caste.
 We strive to free these people through education and empowerment.
 Keep reading to learn more about how you can help free India’s low caste.

-The low caste people are the “broken, downtrodden, or oppressed”.
+The low caste people are the “broken, downtrodden, and oppressed”.
 They are people born into the lowest rung of India’s historically rigid societal system and who face prejudice, abuse and exploitation everyday.

 But their story doesn’t end here, watch our video to see what supporters like you can make possible.

 We are committed to helping India’s poor and low caste overcome oppression, realize their human worth and dignity and gain self-reliance.
 Our mission is to bring hope and to empower these people by providing access to quality education.
 We believe everyone should have a chance at a bright future.
 We work among various communities and do not discriminate on the basis of caste, ethnicity, nationality, or religious identity.

 The poor and low caste are constantly robbed of their dignity in the name of ‘tradition’.
 We strive to change attitudes around this practice and to give these people what every human being deserves: to live free of discrimination, economically, socially and spiritually.

 Our Main Goals

 With the help of our supporters, we strive to:

-Provide English education for poor and low caste children by building schools in areas of India where there are no provisions for English medium education.
+Provide access to English education for poor and low caste children by providing scholarships and building schools in areas of India where there are limited provisions for English medium education.

 Give every poor and low caste child the chance to develop their full potential by realizing their human worth, social equality and dignity.

 Raise Canadian awareness of the injustices faced by poor and low caste people.